-The scope of continuous improvement includes reviewing the student journey.
+The scope of Continuous Improvement includes reviewing the student journey.
 How these items in the student journey are organised and the terminology used to describe the steps will vary between providers, regulatory requirements and approved courses on scope.
-For example, KIL NZ will reference sections of 'the Code' in the Annual Code Attestation.

 The student journey may include, but is not limited to, reviews of the following (where relevant):